biosoftlab/pico/README.md

 # pico

-PICO predicts drug effects on a target disease and it provides paths between drug target proteins and the target disease.
+PICO predicts drug effects on a target disease and it interprets underlying paths between drug target proteins and the target disease.
+This framework consists of two parts;
+  1) RW: random walk based simulation of drug influence on molecules
+  2) VNN: Visible neural network based prediction of drug influence on the target disease through cellular functions

 Environment
 virtual environment: conda 4.5.11